GeekEdmund/GeekEdmund/README.md

 ---

 ## 💡 **What I Work On**
-1. **Web Development**: Full-stack web applications with a focus on performance and scalability.
+1. **Web & Mobile App Development**: Full-stack web applications with a focus on performance and scalability.
 2. **Machine Learning**: Building AI models for NLP, Computer Vision, and Recommendation Systems.
 3. **Cloud Infrastructure**: Containerized, scalable, and reliable solutions.
-4. **Database Management**: Handling structured and vector-based data.
+4. **Database**: Handling structured and vector-based data.
 5. **Integrations**: Twilio APIs, Strapi CMS, and SendGrid messaging.

 ---